phplrt/phplrt/README.md

 $data = require __DIR__ . '/grammar.php';

-// Create Lexer from compiled data
+// Create lexer from compiled data
 $lexer = new Lexer($data['tokens']['default'], $data['skip']);

-// Create Parser from compiled data
+// Create parser from compiled data
 $parser = new Parser($lexer, $data['grammar'], [

     // Recognition will start from the specified rule Parser::CONFIG_INITIAL_RULE => $data['initial'],

     // Rules for the abstract syntax tree builder.
     // In this case, we use the data found in the compiled grammar.
     Parser::CONFIG_AST_BUILDER => new class($data['reducers']) implements BuilderInterface {
         public function __construct(private array $reducers) {}